Post Traumatic Stress Disorder Therapy

 - Given keynote lectures at conferences in Canada and Germany on this topic

-- Presented professional seminars in Central America and Europe on PTSD
+- Presented professional seminars in Central America and Europe

 - Written the Quick REMAP Self-Help Book: Rapid Relief Treatments for Traumatic and High Stress Events